mebusy/notes/dev_notes/AI_CS188_CPS.md

 end func
 ```

 - Runtime: O(n²d³), can be reduced to O(n²d²)
+    - after you do all this filtering, you'r going to do an assignment. and start the filtering again.
+    - this is something you run once for every single node in you search tree.
 - but detecting all possible future problems is NP-hard

 ---